Managing Instructor Qualification Records

 Regular Instructors (per FAA § 141.79(d)):

-- Require Initial proficiency per aircraft make/model per course
+- Must have Initial proficiency in each aircraft make/model for each authorized course

 Status calculation

-The system determines status based on the most favorable applicable record:
+The system determines course authorization status based on the most favorable applicable record:

-- Checks for valid Initial record (required for all authorizations)
+- Checks for a valid Initial record with the correct administrator

-- Checks for valid Recurrent or FIRC within 12 months
+- Checks for a valid Recurrent (or FIRC, for chiefs) within 12 months

-- For regular instructors, verifies aircraft is included in proficiency
+- For regular instructors, verifies aircraft make/model is included in proficiency